Nithurshen/Password-Manager/README.md

 1) Download the repository and unpack it.
 2) Run the 'Database.py' file once.
-3) Use the 'Login.py' to open and use the Password Manager.
+3) Run the 'Login.py' to use the Password Manager.